 Or watch the RTÉ News Report here: RTE News Report: Plastic Eating Enzyme Could Revolutionise Recycling

-During his time in UCD, Harry was kind to lend his voice and experience to promote widening participation in UCD:
+During his time in UCD, Harry was kind enough to lend his voice and experience to promote widening participation in UCD: